 Kinesthetics learning helps students who’re kinesthetic learners acquire knowledge better.
 It’s as simple as that and that’s the major benefit.

-Now, kinesthetic learning can be detrimental as well if auditory and visual learners (read my visual learning statistics guide here) are forced to learn in ways not suitable to them.
+Now, kinesthetic learning method can be detrimental as well if auditory and visual learners (read my visual learning statistics guide here) are forced to learn in ways not suitable to them.

 How to Improve and Enhance Kinesthetic Learning Style?
 (Examples, Strategies and Learning Styles)